jefsev/photography_custom_WPtheme/README.md

 # Wish of the client

-Client wanted to have a personal website to upload photo into different categories.
+Client wanted to have a personal website to upload photos into different categories.
 Wordpress was the best choice, so she could upload and remove photos her self.

 # What i learned and where to improve.